raspberrypilearning/documenting-your-code/en/step_9.md

 ### Configure conf.py

-To include the code documentation, Sphinx needs to know where to find it.
+So it can include the code documentation, Sphinx needs to know where to find it.
 You tell Sphinx this by modifying the `conf.py` file.

 --- task ---

-Open `conf.py`.
++ Open `conf.py`.

 --- /task ---

 --- task ---

-Find this section of code:
++ Find this section of code:

 ```python
 # import os